 Psychic tears are produced in response to strong emotions that are brought on because of stress, pleasure, anger, sadness, and physical pain.
 Those are psychic tears that contain a natural painkiller.
-That's why some people feel much better after a good cry.
+After shedding psychic tears, a person feels much better.

-Reflex tears are those that wash out any irritations from the eyes from the eyes and all the toxic chemicals from our bodies that have built up during stressful times.
+Reflex tears are those that wash out any irritations from the eyes and all the toxic chemicals from the body that have built up during stressful times.

 Crocodile tears are fake tears.
 Crocodiles pretend to cry while trying to lure their prey.
 We know crocodile tears are fake because the creatures do not have tear ducts to generate tears.
 Crocodile tears are insincere and are not linked to emotion at all.